STMicroelectronics/stm32-otm8009a/README.md

 ## Compatibility information

 Please refer to the repository of the BSP **board** driver you are using to know which version of this BSP component driver to use.
-It is **crucial** that you use a consistent set of versions.
 It is **crucial** that you use a consistent set of versions as indicated.

 ## Troubleshooting